arunavsameer/TechSoc-27/README.md

 7. A user can also change their credentials like Password and Name.
 8. A user can't change their Account Number, i.e. IITI Roll number preferably.

-ps- For future updates, I am planning to add a loan option and option to delete an account.
+ps- For future updates, I am planning to add a loan option, an option to delete an account, and showing transaction history of user.